danch/cluster-blog/cluster-blog.md

 Those goals really lead in the same direction - the production features I wanted support HA.

 ## High level design
+In order to accomplish those goals with a 'reasonable' investment in hardware, I decided to create a 3 node cluster where each node was a master, a worker, and a storage node.
 ![Diagram of infrastructure components](infra.png "Infrastructure")

+In addition to the control plane components I mentioned above, this diagram also shows the storage and networking components.
+Starting from the bottom up, these are:
+1. SATA hard disks - a single 4 TB spindle in each machine.
+Nice, cheap spinning rust.
+2. The ceph distributed storage system, which provides configurably replicated storage.
+3. The rook kubernetes operator for ceph, which integrates ceph into kubernetes in such a way that the ceph storage cluster can be managed within kubernetes.
+Between the two, rook and ceph allow automated provisioning of distributed storage for use by stateful sets in the kubernetes cluster
+4. The flannel overlay network, allowing pod-to-pod traffic to be routed between nodes.
+Flannel provides a fairly simple vxlan overlay on the physical network.
+5. The traefik reverse-proxy/load balancer, used as an 'ingress controller' by kubernetes.
+This allows clients outside the kubernetes cluster to access web applications running inside the cluster.
+Traefik also has integration with Let's Encrypt, providing simple management for SSL certificates for exposed applications.